Graeme Dey resigns after just eight months as transport minister

 More recently he has come under fire over plans for ScotRail, which is to become nationalised in March, for forthcoming ticket office closures and reduced opening hours in stations across the country.

 In a stinging letter the Aslef union urged Mr Dey to "stop being an armchair transport secretary" and intervene to protect the new publicly-owned ScotRail by rejecting the current cuts agenda.

-First Minister Nicola Sturgeon said: “This is the right decision for Graeme to reach at this time, and he leaves government with my very best wishes.
+In his resignation letter, Mr Dey said he intended to focus on "improving my health and wellbeing and on giving more attention to my family, while also continuing as MSP for Angus South to serve the needs and interests of the people of the constituency".

+He told the First Minister: "Please also be assured of my commitment to support the government's work and priorities as a member of the SNP parliamentary group."

 “He has been a highly effective minister and steps down with many achievements to his name.
 As Minister for Parliamentary Business, he built trust and confidence across the political spectrum to navigate a period of minority government, and ensure that government remained accountable to Parliament throughout the period of lockdown earlier in the pandemic.